tuanlda78202/tuanlda.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
 Hi!
-I'm Tuan, a junior student at [Department of Data Science and Artifical Intelligence](https://stat.utexas.edu/), [Hanoi University of Science and Technology](https://hust.edu.vn), advised by Professor <a href='https://users.soict.hust.edu.vn/linhnv/'>Linh Ngo</a>
+I'm Tuan, a junior student at Department of Data Science and Artifical Intelligence, [Hanoi University of Science and Technology](https://hust.edu.vn), advised by Professor <a href='https://users.soict.hust.edu.vn/linhnv/'>Linh Ngo</a>

-**Research:** My current works on Continual Learning topic, investigating at [DSLab](https://bkai.ai/research/machine-learning/)

-**Experience:** I'm engaged in Computer Vision at @ViettelHighTech and @IWannaTech.
-I possess a passion for organizing events tailored to the developer and researcher community and has successfully executed notable events such as Google I/O, DevFest, and VinAI Day.
-I currently oversee two teams, namely Technical (@GDGHN) and Event-PR (@GDSC-HUST).
-Furthermore, I indulge in the pastime of writing and maintains my own blog titled Humans of HUST.
+**Work:** My current research is focused on Computer Vision algorithms at [Viettel High Tech](https://viettelhightech.vn), a subsidiary of [Viettel Group](https://viettel.com.vn/en/).
+These models are being deployed in practical applications at [IWannaTech](https://www.facebook.com/iwannatech), and my primary areas of research and application include real-time Pose Estimation, Action Recognition, and Object Detection.

+**Research** At [DSLab](https://bkai.ai/research/machine-learning/), I am exploring new models and methods for Continual Learning, which enables machines to learn continuously from tasks to tasks, even when data is received sequentially and infinitely.
+My current work is focused on adaptive dropout neural networks within this architecture.

+**Community** I am an active member of two Google community organizations, including [Google Developer Groups Hanoi](https://gdg.community.dev/gdg-ha-noi/) and [Google Developer Students Club - Hanoi University of Science and Technology](https://gdsc.community.dev/hanoi-university-of-science-technology-hust/), where I serve as a core team member.
+I am passionate about sharing knowledge and organizing events for the research and developer community.
+Through these organizations, I have successfully organized several events, such as Google I/O 2022, AI Day VinAI 2022, Google DevFest Hanoi 2022, and International Women's Day x Flutter Forward Extended Hanoi 2023.
+I was honored to be a speaker at Google DevFest22, where I presented on the topic of ["Detecting Cheating in Examinations".](https://www.facebook.com/GDGhanoi/photos/a.295913770557546/2473122272836674/)

+**Blog**: In my personal time, I enjoy writing and maintain a blog called [Humans of HUST](https://www.facebook.com/pageofhumanshust).
+The blog primarily focuses on topics related to life, academics, and relationships.